-If you’re looking to get a good stretch of your legs, then this is the place to be.
+When you book Ballat Smithy Cottage, you’re coming to stay in one of the best places to get out and explore.
 There are walks to suit everyone, high or low level, long or short, easy or strenuous.
-Walk by the banks of the Endrick Water or Loch Lomond, Queen Elizabeth Forest, Country Parks, Nature Reserves.
+Walk by the banks of the Endrick Water or Aber Shore on Loch Lomond, or explore miles of trails in the Queen Elizabeth Forest .
 Many sections of the West Highland Way and the John Muir Way coast to coast route are easily reached.
 The Three Lochs Way, with its spectacular views, is close by, and the lovely Rob Roy Way begins near here in Drymen.

 For hillwalkers there are ‘easy’ hills such as Ben An, to more difficult such as Ben Lomond, The Cobbler or the mountains of Perthshire.
 Walk Highlands has comprehensive information.

 This is also a great place to climb on two wheels and take to the road.
-The cottage has a secure storage area for bikes, or they can be hired in Drymen and Aberfoyle.
+The cottage has a secure storage area for bikes, with facilities for washing down muddy bikes or boots, or bikes can be hired in Drymen and Aberfoyle.
 There are numerous very good routes in the Queen Elizabeth Forest, around Callander and from Drymen to Balloch and Aberfoyle.

 If you’d rather take to four legs, then there are several British Horse Society and TRSS Approved Trekking and Riding Centres within travelling distance of the cottage.
 We can recommend Castle Rednock, near Callander, and Loch Lomond Pony Trekking, just outside Balloch.